dimagi/commcare-hq/corehq/motech/fhir/docs/fhir_import_config.rst

 "Import related only" and the "Search params" are applied together, to allow you to filter related resources.

-There is a second important difference between FHIRImporterResourceType and FHIRResourceType: With FHIRResourceType, the ValueSource configurations are used for *building* a FHIR resource.
-With FHIRImporterResourceType they are used for *navigating* a FHIR resource.
+There is a second important difference between FHIRImportResourceType and FHIRResourceType: With FHIRResourceType, the ValueSource configurations are used for *building* a FHIR resource.
+With FHIRImportResourceType they are used for *navigating* a FHIR resource.

 So FHIRResourceType might include ValueSource configs for setting a Patient's phone number.
 They might look like this: